qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 source (x and y positions, rotation angle, font style, color and so on).

 The Auxiliary Storage mechanism provides the solution to these limitations and awkward configurations.
-Actually, auxiliary fields are a roundabout mean to automatically manage and store these data-defined properties (labels, diagram, symbology...) in a SQLite database thanks to editable joins.
-This way, data source doesn't even need to be editable!
+Auxiliary fields are a roundabout way to automatically manage and store these data-defined properties (labels, diagram, symbology...) in a SQLite database thanks to editable joins.
+This allows you to store properties for layers that aren't editable.

 A tab is available in vector layer properties dialog to manage auxiliary
 storage: